-How does poor air quality affect eyes?
+How does poor air quality affect the eyes?

-According to research studies, the higher the level of air pollution, the greater the risk of red, watery, burning and irritated eyes.
-The main pollutants in the air typically consist of nitric oxide, sulfur and nitrogen dioxide.
+According to research studies, the higher the level of air pollution, the greater the risk of red, watery, burning, and irritated eyes.
+The main pollutants in the air typically consist of nitric oxide, sulfur, and nitrogen dioxide.